rippedpiracy/site/docs/Movies & TV/anime.md

 # Misc

+[**The r/AnimePiracy Wiki**](https://wiki.piracy.moe/) - Comprehensive information about everything Anime Piracy.
+A MUST READ if you are interested in it.

 [**Themes.moe**](https://themes.moe) - A huge collection of Ending/Opening Themes for Anime.

 [**The Anime Scene Search Engine**](https://trace.moe/) - Reverse image search engine for Anime.

-[**The Anime Wiki**](https://wiki.piracy.moe/) - Has useful and detailed information about Encoding, Encoders, Media Players, Torrents, and more.